ramrom/chitrana/dev_notes.md

   - shows a spinner icon or something when data (ajax call) is in process of being fetched
   - display/remove axis labels
   - display/remove grid lines for line and bar chart
+  - BUG: on x-axis, the time/dates are ovelapping if there are a lot of data points

 - Admin
   - globally accessible, so you can display easy in a panel